 White – the color of pureness, light, cleanliness, softness, and perfection.
 Ironically, it’s also the color they use at mental hospitals (because of its calming effects, mind you).
 But how can a color with such a pure and soft feeling be one of the most notoriously deadliest pigments in the history of pigments?

-Lead white has been used as far back at the 4th century B.C.E. by the ancient Egyptians, Greeks, Romans.
+Lead white has been used as far back at the 4th century B.C.E. by the ancient Egyptians, Greeks, and Romans.
 It was commonly used in the preparation of ointments and plasters as well as cosmetics, but this pigment was highly valued by painters because of its dense opacity.

 Stacking White Lead (from Dodd, G. British Manufactures, 1884).

 To make their paint, artists would grind a block of lead into powder, exposing highly toxic dust particles.
 The pigment’s liberal use resulted in what was known as “Painter’s Colic,” or what we know now as lead poisoning.
 But why is lead deadly?
 Lead gets directly absorbed into the body and penetrates the nervous system.
-Once in the nervous system, the lead disrupts the normal function of calcium in your body and cause mental disabilities and high blood pressure.
+Once in the nervous system, the lead disrupts the normal function of calcium in your body and can cause mental disabilities and high blood pressure.

 The Milkmaid (De Melkmeid) by Johannes Vermeer, c.
 1657–1661.
 The Rijksmuseum, Amsterdam inv.
 A2344.